Eric Carle: Career

+Carle began his career designing posters for events presented by Amerika Haus, a post-war cultural exchange program, and working as an art director for the fashion magazine Schwabe: Der neue schnitt.

-Always homesick for the US, Carle returned, eventually settling in New York City in 1952 with only US$40 in savings.
-He worked as a graphic designer in the promotion department of The New York Times.
-Carle was drafted into the US Army during the Korean War and stationed in Germany with the 2nd Armoured Division as a mail clerk.
+Carle returned to the US in 1952 with only $40 in his pocket.
+His portfolio impressed Leo Lionni, then art director of Fortune, who referred him to the promotion department of The New York Times.
+But after five months, Carle was drafted into the US Army and sent back to Germany with the Second Armored Division, where he worked as a mail clerk.
 After his discharge, Carle returned to his job at The New York Times.
-He later became the art director of an advertising agency.
+In 1956 he became the art director of L.W.
+Frohlich, a pharmaceutical advertising agency.